mikolgawk/Finite-Temperature-MLIP-Benchmark/README.md

 empty timing CSV and any partial HDF5 trajectory before retrying a failed pair.
 Missing initial structures are reported and skipped. -->

-> **Migration note:** the configuration trees have been renamed, but some V2
-> runner constants and script docstrings still contain the former
-> `updated_configs` path (and some metadata paths still start at `data/`).
-These
-> references must be changed to the new `paper_v2_configs` layout before the
-> commands above can run solely against the renamed tree.

 ## Evaluating a custom model

 `custom_model_evaluation/` is intended to let a model developer run the same